wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 **[A.2.p1.4]** You are told that a 10-task program runs in 1 hour on a 3-core machine.
 All tasks execute in the same amount of time on one core.
-What is the execution time of one task? (you can double-check your answer with the simulation app above)
+What is the execution time of one task?
+You can double-check your answer with the simulation app above.

 <div class="ui accordion fluid">
   <div class="title">